Firearms Information and Procedures

 On-Line Firearm Registration Procedures

 - Only firearms acquired from an in-state Federal Firearms Licensee (FFL) are eligible for on-line registration.
+All documentation necessary for in-person registration also apply for on-line registration.
+Please be sure to include all documentation with your email.

 - If you choose to register your firearm(s) on-line, please be aware that the 5-day deadline for firearm registration remains the same.
 To expedite the process and assure that all information required by statute is included, please use the following fillable In-State Firearm Information Sheet when submitting your information to the Maui Police Department.
 Failure to supply the necessary information will result in a delayed registration and violation of HRS §134-3(b).